 - working with other health care providers as required.

 We do this to help clients maintain independence and get the care they need to remain at home.Back to top

 Who can provide community nursing services

-To find CN providers we send a Community Nursing Services Invitation (the Offer) across Australia to form a panel of CN providers.Back to top
+DVA has a current Community Nursing Services Invitation (the Offer) across Australia, inviting CN providers to join our panel of approved CN providers.Back to top

-If the client has a Veteran White Card we will pay for CN services if the care they need is due to an accepted service-related injury or condition.
+If a client has a Veteran White Card, we will pay for CN services if the care they need is due to an accepted service-related injury or condition.